SemkoDev/bolero.fun/README.md

 There is not much to do here.
 This is still barebone.
 Just start the app.
 Everything runs on default ports and cofigurations.

 The app appears as a carrot symbol in your tray/task bar.
+The app interface is launched within your default web browser.
+You can close the browser window and the app will continue to run in the background until you click on exit in the tray icon submenu.

 First start might take a while, since Bolero downloads IRI (full node package) and a snapshot of the database, which is over 5GB in size.
 So the first start